wcaraker76/wcaraker76/README.md

     -Building and testing ML models with Scikit-learn, TensorFlow -Web Dev with TS, JS, and vue.js
     -Native app dev with VB.net and C#
-    -SQL data manipulation with SSMS and Postgres
+    -SQL data manipulation with SSMS, Postgres, and DB2

  - Ask me about
     -Data Science